sam-finestone/sam-finestone/README.md

 # Sam Finestone

-My name is Sam and I am a machine learning engineer.
+I am a machine learning engineer specializing in multi-task learning.

 As a recent M.Sc. graduate in Machine Learning with a focus on Multi-Task Learning and a B.Sc. holder in a Joint Major in Statistics and Computer Science, I have developed a strong foundation in machine learning and computer science, as well as a passion multi-task learning.